vsivsi/meteor-job-collection/README.md

    // Or a job can be fetched from the server by _id myJobs.getJob(_id, function (err, job) {
-      // job is a Job object corresponding to _id
+      // If successful, job is a Job object corresponding to _id
-      // assuming no error and that _id exists in myJobs

       // With a job object, you can remotely control the
       // job's status (subject to server allow/deny rules)
-      // Here are a few...
+      // Here are some examples:
       job.pause();
       job.cancel();
       job.remove();